-They should be able to perform the five skills in continuous sequence, preferably in open water so they can apply their critical thinking and decision-making skills to choose and perform the most suitable skill combinations.
+They should be able to perform the five skills in continuous sequence, preferably in open water.

+Give students situations so they can apply their critical thinking and decision-making skills to choose and perform the most suitable skill combinations.

 [The two sets must be different combinations of skills]